Code-Institute-Submissions/ms1-waterstationsireland/README.md

 #### Links
 - All links will change colour when hovered over to make it clear to the user that they are links.
 - External links, i.e. to social media accounts, will open in a new tab so that users will not have to leave the site.
-- *Terms* and *Privacy Policy*, contained in the footer, will open as downloadable PDFs in a new tab.
 - Internal links will all work and lead the user to the correct place within the site.
 - The company logo will also act as a link to the *Home Page*.